Handling a complaint Sexual harassment

 When it's a crime

-If someone tells you they have been sexually assaulted or raped at work, they may want to report it to the police.
+If someone tells you they have been sexually assaulted or raped at work, they might also report it to the police.

-If you're not sure what to do, you should make sure you get specialist and legal advice.
+If you're not sure what to do, you could:

 If it's been reported to the police or it's going through a court

-It's unlikely you'll have to wait for the criminal process to finish to:
+You might have to wait for the criminal process to finish before you can:

-But you should check with the police before doing either of these things, and consider getting legal advice, to make sure there is no risk of prejudicing the criminal process.
+• check with the police before doing either of those things, to make sure there's no risk of prejudicing the criminal process

-You should give information to the police if they ask for it.
+• give information to the police if they ask for it

 Supporting someone who's made a complaint

-Being sexually harassed is extremely distressing and can be life-changing.
+Being sexually harassed can be extremely distressing and can even be life-changing.

-The person making the complaint may be very worried that:
+The person making the complaint may be worried that:

 • they will not be taken seriously

-• you will try to make them confront the person they say sexually harassed them
+• you will make them confront the person accused of sexual harassment

-• they might be quizzed about their personal life
+• they might be asked about their personal life

 • other people will find out personal information about them